brendanc2122/Intern/README.md

 # Intern Work and Progress
-Coreferece Resolution Project: Original coref-master folder is by https://github.com/mandarjoshi90/coref (Credit)